Manta-Network/docs/docs/manta/DevelopOnDolphin.md

 ## Block Explorer

-TODO: screenshots

 Block explorers can be thought of as search engines for the blockchain.
 They allow users to search information such as balances, contracts, and transactions.

 Subscan is the primary Substrate API block explorer.
 Subscan is capable of parsing standard or custom modules.
 For example, this is useful to display information regarding the Staking, Governance, and XCM pallets (or modules).
-The code is all open-source and can be found in the [Subscan Essentials GitHub repo](todo: link).
+The code is all open-source and can be found in the [Subscan Essentials GitHub repo](https://github.com/subscan-explorer/subscan-essentials).

 While not a full-featured block explorer, Polkadot.js Apps is a convenient option especially for users running local development nodes to view events and query transaction hashes.
 Polkadot.js Apps uses the WebSocket endpoint to interact with the Network.
 You can easily connect to Moonbeam, Moonriver, or Moonbase Alpha.